cmh36346/test/README.md

    - Cons: unable to reformat size or position, will issues become cluttered?
 <img width="849" alt="Screen Shot 2021-11-24 at 8 54 22 AM" src="https://user-images.githubusercontent.com/84478214/143251361-3f813ae3-0dcb-414e-bc1f-758ffdbeed79.png">

+**Collaboration**
+   - Determine ability to work with other users and not sacrifice document integrity
+     - Drag and drop (or select) image file
+     - Github will create an image code that can be copy and pasted into your page editor to populate an image
+   - Pros: fairly easy to use and navigate
+   - Cons: unable to reformat size or position, will issues become cluttered?

+@chuynh8 what do you think